orbforge/orb-docs/docs/setup-sensor/docker-multiple-connections.md

       - `labels`: Used by Watchtower to know this container should be auto-updated.
     - `watchtower`: (Optional but recommended) Defines the Watchtower service to automatically update the Orb container when new images are published.
     - `volumes:`: Sets up different volumes for each Orb container, so each get's it's own config.
+		- `networks:`: Defines each network the orb instances can use.
+Depending on your local network setup, you can choose to use the [`macvlan`](https://docs.docker.com/engine/network/drivers/macvlan/), [`ipvlan`](https://docs.docker.com/engine/network/drivers/ipvlan/), or other network drivers supported by Docker.

 ## Step 2: Start the Orb Container